London

 April 2019 — A view across central London at dusk, where residential towers and commercial high-rises stand against the soft evening light.
 Dominating the center is One Blackfriars, the glass-clad, sculptural tower completed in 2019, reflecting the sky with its curved façade.
 To its right is 22 Bishopsgate under construction, rising as one of the city’s tallest buildings.
 Further east, the distinctively slanted shape of The Scalpel and the concave form of 20 Fenchurch Street, commonly known as the Walkie-Talkie, mark the financial district’s development in the 2010s.
 The variety of architectural styles reflects London’s rapid vertical growth and economic shift toward high-density mixed-use urban living near the River Thames.

-London Eye Passenger Capsule at Embarkation Platform
+London Eye Passenger Capsule at South Bank Embarkation

-London Eye Passenger Capsule at Embarkation Platform
+London Eye Passenger Capsule at South Bank Embarkation

 April 2019 — A close-up look at one of the passenger capsules of the London Eye, captured while docked at its embarkation platform along the South Bank of the River Thames.
 Each capsule is a marvel of modern engineering — a fully enclosed, climate-controlled glass pod capable of carrying up to 25 passengers.
 Suspended externally from the wheel’s rim, the capsules are mounted using a unique motorized bearing system that allows them to remain perfectly upright as the 135-meter-tall structure rotates.
 The London Eye, officially opened to the public in 2000 and designed by Marks Barfield Architects, was originally the world’s tallest observation wheel and quickly became an icon of contemporary London architecture.
 Built by a consortium including Hollandia, Tilbury Douglas, and Poma, the structure represents the transition into the new millennium — combining aeronautical precision with architectural transparency.
 From within these capsules, riders experience a slow, 30-minute revolution offering sweeping views of Westminster, St. Paul’s Cathedral, and beyond, encapsulating both the technical and cultural ambition of modern London.